 Terri Dilling is painter and printmaker who received a BA from Indiana University, a BFA Georgia State University, and has also studied visual arts in England, Spain, and Italy.
 She is based in Atlanta and works with galleries and art consultants around the country.

-Terri has received numerous grants and awards, including three Center for Chemical Evolution project grants, two Art on the Beltline project grants, a Hambidge Center Residency Fellowship, and an Atlanta Office of Cultural Affairs collaborative artist grant.
+Terri has been creating and exhibiting her work for many years.
+She has received numerous grants and awards, including two Center for Chemical Evolution project grants, Art on the Atlanta Beltline project grants, a Hambidge Center Residency Fellowship, a Caversham Printmaking Residency, and an Atlanta Office of Cultural Affairs collaborative artist grant.
 She has been featured in a variety of publications including Fresh Paint Magazine, Studio Visit Magazine, New American Paintings, and FORM: Artistic Independence.

 I am intrigued by the transformation of an artwork during its creation, with actions and reactions that occur along the way.
 Some elements get pushed back and covered over, while others are pulled forward, and when a painting is finally complete, it contains a rich history.

 Some of her projects can also be seen on Wescover.